ohagen/addGPS2img/README.md

 For non-commercial use, this code is released under the MIT License.

 Commercial License:
-If you wish to use this code for commercial purposes, require additional support, or need customization rights, please contact me at oskar@hagen.bio.
+If you wish to use this code for commercial purposes, require additional support, or need customization rights, please [contact me](mailto:oskar@hagen.bio).
 A formal commercial license agreement can be arranged upon inquiry.

 ### License
 Please refer to the LICENSE file for complete licensing details.